 - Improve knowledge of and access to effective and innovative services across the mental health continuum through community collaborative networks with schools, health supports, and community agencies to coordinate and streamline existing services (while identifying and advocating for unmet needs).

-There are currently four members of the Student Wellness project team in High Level:
+There are four members of the Student Wellness Project team in High Level: